arieffrima/my-nestjs-project/README.md

-This project is for practice and learn about NestJS backend onboarding
+This project is for practice with NestJS.